Rainier-PS/GridCore/README.md

 | LED 3    | GPIO6    | Upper Right   |
 | LED 4    | GPIO1    | Lower Right   |

+## Advanced Notes

+- **GND Test Pad**
+  A dedicated exposed GND pad is included on the PCB for easy multimeter probing and diagnostics.
+Useful during debugging or for adding temporary modules or sensors.

+- **Dual Pin Headers for Xiao**
+  The Xiao RP2040 footprint includes **double/duplicate pin holes**—one for standard mounting, and another inline set for breakout or jumper wiring.
+This allows GridCore to be used not only as a game system, but also as a **hackable Xiao devboard** for rapid prototyping.

 > **Note**
 > This project has passed both ERC (Electrical Rule Check) and DRC (Design Rule Check) with no errors.
 All submission requirements for Pathfinder have been completed.